Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 • Back wall: books, hobby items, toys, and small collectibles.

-• Corner or spare room: bulky decor, antiques, and pieces that are hard to place.
+• Corner or spare room: bulky decor, antiques, and hard-to-place pieces.

-• Test spot: one empty shelf or table used only to check item fit and tag response.
+• Test spot: one empty shelf or table used only to check item fit and grouping response.

 Momentum Recovery Tip

-If cleanup starts to feel repetitive, do one focused day: open boxes, sort everything into piles by likely tag, place only the items tied to unfinished achievements, then leave the rest for later.
+If cleanup starts to feel repetitive, do one focused day.
+Open boxes, sort everything into likely groups, place only the items tied to unfinished achievements, and leave the rest for later.
 A half-clean back room is fine.
-A finished achievement is better than spending twenty minutes arguing with a lamp that refuses to live where your heart says it should.
+A finished achievement is better than spending twenty minutes arguing with a lamp that refuses to go where you want it.

 Ask for help in the comments below!